 Effective Tax Administration: Requests for relief under this category do not dispute the amount of the tax.
 Rather, the claim is that collecting the tax would create an injustice.
 Elderly or disabled taxpayers often use this category.

-If you feel you can pay your tax obligation in full or in installments, but simply need a break on the penalties and fees then the Penalty and Fee abatement program may provide some relief.
+If you feel that you can pay your IRS tax obligation in full or in installments but simply need a break on the penalties and fees, then the Penalty and Fee Abatement program may provide some relief.
 You may request to have eligible penalties and fees removed by providing a letter outlining a compelling reason for requesting the abatement, hiring a tax professional or filing out IRS Form 843.